scrabbletank/farhome-rules/rulesdoc.md

 Some magic items grant bonuses to your attributes.
 While there is no limit on how much this can increase an attribute, you cannot benefit from two items that give bonuses to the same attribute, instead taking only the larger one.

-For example, using a _Cloak of Agility_ granting +1 Dexterity and a _Belt of Elvenkind_ granting +2 Dexterity will only give you +2 to your Dexterity attribute.
+For example, using a _Cloak of Agility_ granting +1 dexterity and a _Belt of Elvenkind_ granting +2 dexterity will only give you +2 to your dexterity attribute.
 You still benefit from the remaining bonuses on those items.

 ## Terms

 ##### Finesse
-This weapon can use either strength or Dexterity for attack rolls.
+This weapon can use either strength or dexterity for attack rolls.

 ##### Loading
 This weapon can only be used to attack once per turn.